Recovering the geometry of a flat spacetime from background radiation: Examples in 2+1 dimensions

 \subsubsection{Example 3: A punctured torus with an irrational lamination}

-Finally we used a third example in computations, which is similar to the previous one in that the linear part of the holonomy is the same.
-However, the translation part of the holonomy is given by a cocycle corresponding to a measured lamination which does not have support on a closed curve.
+In this example, the linear part of the holonomy is the same as in the previous one.
+However, the translation part of the holonomy is given by a cocycle corresponding to a measured lamination which does not have its support on a closed curve.
 The corresponding domain of dependence is given on the right in Figure \ref{fig:dd}.